centiservice/matssocket/matssocket-client-javascript/client/README.md

 Exemplified with the jsDelivr CDN.
 You must choose the version, and find the hash for the integrity attribute.

 To get the integrity hash, a quick way is to first just use a wrong hash, e.g. "sha384-xyz".
-Both Firefox and Chrome will in the console log show the hash it calculated and compared against (based on the prefix you used, e.g. "sha384-" or "sha256-").
+Both Firefox and Chrome will in the dev console error log show the hash it calculated and compared with (based on the prefix you used, e.g.
+"sha384-" or "sha256-").
 Remember to add the prefix!
-You should verify that the hashes are the same for jsDelivr and UNPKG.
+For a bit of extra paranoia, you should verify that the hashes are the same for jsDelivr and UNPKG.

 _(If you drop the version, or specify `latest`, you will get the latest stable version, which will change over time - and you cannot use the `integrity` attribute.
 Only for experimentation and development!
 You could also then drop the